nora-codes/CS50-PSET10/README.md

 ## Project Details: TLDR Summary

-Details of all the individual files in the app are included in the sections below, but if that's too much to read, here is a summary of what the app does:
+Details of all the individual files in the app are included in the sections below, but if that's too much to read, here is a summary of what the app does.

-### Introduction:
+### Introduction

 The tools on the website allow the user to design an encryption key to use on passwords for all of their online accounts.
 This means that instead of having to remember different passwords for each account, or even use a password manager, all the user needs to do is remember one encryption key.

-### Using a base word:
+### Using a base word

 In order to use encrytion, the user needs text to encrypt.
 A 'base word' is used as the inital text to be encrypted and once encryption has been used to modify